NoSoft-SA/jruby_jasper/README.md

 ## Requirements

 - Java.
-Currently restricted to version 8.
+Versions higher than 8 will display a warning related to Groovy.
+Can be ignored.
 - Postgresql.

 ## Generate jar file